palmeredholm/math4610/software_manual/dmaceps.md

       print(dmaceps())

-Output from the lines above:
+Output from the line above:

       Bits: 53, Value: 1.1102230246251565e-16